 Skip to main content

-The object-centric data model (OCDM)
+Object-centric data model (OCDM)

-An example of the graph view of an object-centric data model:
+An example of the graph view of an object-centric data model.

 To access the graph view from the dashboard, click View Graph: